ankekat1000/DIKI/README.md

 Welcome!
-We are happy you want to use **DIKI** for your research 💞 Click [here](https://diki.limitedminds.org/) to use DIKI in the web interface right away!
+We are happy you want to use **DIKI** for your research 💞 *Paper* Please consider our paper for background information:
+*App* Click [here](https://diki.limitedminds.org/) to use DIKI in the web interface right away!

 ### About